Xi Jinping: Governance style

 Known as a very secretive leader, little is known publicly about how Xi makes political decisions, or how he came to power.
 Xi's speeches generally get released months or years after they are made.
 Xi has also never given a press conference since becoming paramount leader, except in rare joint press conferences with foreign leaders.
 The Wall Street Journal reported that Xi prefers micromanaging in governance, in contrast to previous leaders such as Hu Jintao who left details of major policies to lower-ranking officials.
 Reportedly, ministerial officials try to get Xi's attention in various ways, with some creating slide shows and audio reports.
 The Wall Street Journal also reported that Xi created a performance-review system in 2018 to give evaluations on officials on various measures, including loyalty.
 According to The Economist, Xi's orders have generally been vague, leaving lower level officials to interpret his words.

-Chinese state media Xinhua News Agency said that Xi "personally reviews every draft of major policy documents" and "all reports submitted to him, no matter how late in the evening, were returned with instructions the following morning".
+Chinese state media Xinhua News Agency said that Xi "personally reviews every draft of major policy documents" and "all reports submitted to him, no matter how late in the evening, were returned with instructions the following morning."
+With regard to behavior of Communist Party members, Xi emphasizes the "Two Musts" (members must not be arrogant or rash and must keep their hard-working spirit) and the "Six Nos" (members must say no to formalism, bureaucracy, gift-giving, luxurious birthday celebrations, hedonism, and extravagance).
 Xi called for officials to practice self-criticism which, according to observers, is in order to appear less corrupt and more popular among the people.
+According to Japanese diplomat Hideo Tarumi, who served as the Japanese ambassador to China, Xi has engaged in heavy process of centralization in order to maintain the legitimacy of the rule of Chinese Communist Party.

 Political positions

 Chinese Dream

 Xi and CCP ideologues coined the phrase "Chinese Dream" to describe his overarching plans for China as its leader.
-Xi first used the phrase during a high-profile visit to the National Museum of China on 29 November 2012, where he and his Standing Committee colleagues were attending a "national revival" exhibition.
+Xi first used the phrase during a high-profile visit to the National Museum of China on 29 November 2012, where he and his Politburo Standing Committee colleagues were attending a "national revival" exhibition.
 Since then, the phrase has become the signature political slogan of the Xi era.
 The origin of the term "Chinese Dream" is unclear.
 While the phrase has been used before by journalists and scholars, some publications have posited the term likely drew its inspiration from the concept of the American Dream.
 The Economist noted the abstract and seemingly accessible nature of the concept with no specific overarching policy stipulations may be a deliberate departure from the jargon-heavy ideologies of his predecessors.
 Xi has linked the "Chinese Dream" with the phrase "great rejuvenation of the Chinese nation".